Recipes for living well the Rio way

 I know what you all are going to say.
 But I promise you won't miss the meat in this smoky bean stew with butternut squash that is perfect for fall days ahead.

-Potato Rosti with Point Reyes Toma
+Crispy Potato Rösti with Point Reyes Toma Cheese

 One daring flip of a pan later and you have a show-stopping potato dish that is crispy on the outside, and cheesy on the inside.